Misfits Gaming: Misfits Premier

-Current roster

 Overwatch

 In late June 2016, Misfits Gaming acquired the roster of Graviton Surge, consisting of Swedish players Nicholas "Skipjack" Rosada, Jonathan "Kryw" Nobre, Andreas "Nevix" Karlsson, Terrence "SoOn" Tarlier, Sebastian "Zebbosai" Olsson and Nikolaj "Zaprey" Ian Moyes.
 On 12 July 2017, Overwatch developer Activision Blizzard officially announced that Misfits Gaming had acquired an Overwatch League franchise for the Miami–Orlando area.
 On 2 November, the organization revealed that the franchise would be named the Florida Mayhem and announced the transfer of the existing Misfits Gaming Overwatch roster to the Mayhem.

 The 2019 Florida Mayhem season was the second season of the Florida Mayhem's existence in the Overwatch League and the team's second season under head coach Vytis "Mineral" Lasaitis.

 The Mayhem looked to improve from their 2018 campaign when they only amassed seven wins.
 After finishing Stage 1 with only one win, the Mayhem announced their intention to implement an all-Korean team and fired two coaches, including head coach Mineral.
 The team's struggles continued in Stage 2, as they did not win a single match.
 Prior to Stage 3, the Mayhem's all-Korean overhaul continued, as they made several roster changes.
 Florida hired Oh "Unread" Nam-hun amidst a one-win Stage 3 as the team's new head coach.
 The Mayhem found success in Stage 4, when the league implemented a 2-2-2 role lock, as they were able to win four of their final five matches.

 In 2020, Florida Mayhem was successful in their OWC East Region Regular Season coming in fourth with a record of 17–7, qualifying for playoffs.
 They made a competitive run, finally losing to Washington Justice in the lower round 3 of the tournament.